Adobe-Experience-Cloud/analytics-io-lab/sections/s1_api_intro/README.md

 3. Enter 'geo1metrixxprod' in the rsid box
 4. Click on the **Try it out!** button to run the API request

-This method returns a list of available dimensions for the report suite TODO:  Does this method hide dimensions the calling user doesn't have permissions to?
+This method returns a list of available dimensions for the report suite.
 The response will look something like the following.
 ```javascript
 [
   {